DuckyMomo20012/nmap-clone/README.md

 ## Description:

+> NOTE: Currently support class D (/24) addresses.

 The idea is simple:

-- ICMP packets on some OS may be blocked, so will send ARP packets, because everyone has to answer ARP packets.
+- When we ping, ICMP packets on some OS may be blocked, so we will send ARP packets, because everyone has to answer ARP packets.
 - If the network is: 192.168.202.0/24, then we will send ARP requests to `192.168.202.1` -> `192.168.202.254`.